COWGIRLS & PIRATES

 Cowgirls & Pirates was inspired by stories.
-One was the story of John Muir, a farm boy who arrived in California in the late 1800s, planning to spend a few months before heading to the Amazon.
-Now we'd affectionately call him a Dirt Bag, the sort of scruffy, highly intelligent, mildly maladjusted young man you meet in Joshua Tree or Missoula.
+One was John Muir's, a farm boy who arrived in California in the late 1800s.
+If he were around today, we'd affectionately call him a Dirt Bag, the kind of scruffy, highly intelligent, mildly maladjusted young man you meet in Joshua Tree or Missoula.

 Muir found his life's work in California's Yosemite Valley.
-"I have run wild," he wrote.
+"I have run wild," Muir wrote.
 "As long as I live, I’ll hear waterfalls and birds and winds sing.
 I'll interpret the rocks, learn the language of flood, storm, and the avalanche.
 I'll acquaint myself with the glaciers and wild gardens, and get as near the heart of the world as I can.”

 The Difference: People

 Cowgirls & Pirates was founded by environmental writer Susan Zakin.
 In 2001, she applied for a fellowship in Madagascar.
-Her French was rudimentary and the only guidebook she could find described broken-down buses and strange diseases.
+Her French was rudimentary and the only guidebook written in English described broken-down buses and strange diseases.
 It took a long night of tequila and karaoke, but she said OK.

 Madagascar changed her life.
 A decade later, she founded Cowgirls & Pirates to share those mind-expanding experiences.

 Now, more than ever, we need to think globally.